London Investor Forum 2018

 Africa-focused E&P companies give investors their updates on project progress and investment decisions relating to some of Africa’s most high-impact projects.

 Delegates and speakers break for coffee and snacks.

 Ministers and company executives meet the press.
 Africa Energy Series: Equatorial Guinea 2018 book launched by the Minister of Mines and Hydrocarbons.

-The AOP Investor Forum takes place in London on May 10, 2018.
-Venue to be announced.
+The AOP Investor Forum takes place at Kings Place in London on May 10, 2018.